jknecht/wfdemo/README.md

 wfdemo
 ======

-A small repo for trying out workflows
+A nice, small repo for trying out workflows